info340c-sp24/project-kack/README.md

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW School.

-Group Members: Anthony Wen, Haiyi Luo(Cecilia), Kevin Tat, Keaton Staggs
+Group Members: Anthony Wen, Haiyi Luo(Cecilia), Kevin Tat, Keaton S